All the world is full of suffering. It is also full of overcoming.

 The only thing you can absolutely control in life is how you react to things out of your control, and there’s a lot you can’t control.
 The better you adapt to this reality, the more powerful your highs will be, and the more quickly you’ll be able to bounce back from the lows.
 Put most simply: Living a happy, fulfilling life means being in a state of complete acceptance of all that is, right here, right now.

 As your life unfolds, you will often realize that many of the times you thought you were being rejected from something good, you were in fact being redirected to something better.
-You don’t have to control everything to find peace and happiness.
-You just need to do your best, and then relax and have faith that things will work out.
-Let go and just let life happen the way it’s supposed to.
-Because sometimes the outcomes you can’t change end up changing you and helping you grow.
+You simply don’t have to control everything to find growth, happiness, or success.
+You just need to do your best every day, let go, and let life happen the way it’s supposed to.
+Because oftentimes the outcomes you can’t change end up changing you and helping you grow.
 (Note: Marc and I discuss this in more detail in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently and throughout our new guided journal, The Good Morning Journal: Powerful Prompts & Reflections to Start Every Day.)

-4. You cannot avoid risk without avoiding life.
+4. You can’t avoid risk without avoiding life.

 As Henry David Thoreau once said, “When it’s time to die, let us not discover that we have never lived.”

 Living is a risk.
 Happiness is a risk.
-If you’re not a little scared sometimes, then you’re not doing it right.
+If you’re not a little uncertain sometimes, then you’re not doing it right.
 Don’t worry about mistakes and failures, worry about what you’re giving up when you don’t even try.
-Worry about the life you’re not living and the happiness you’re forgoing, as you merely exist in the safety of your comfort zone.
-Give yourself permission to be one of the people who survived doing it wrong, who made mistakes, but recovered from them and grew into your truest self.
+Worry about the life you’re not living and the happiness you’re forgoing, as you merely exist in the safety of your comfort zone 24/7.
+Give yourself permission to be one of the people who survived doing it wrong, who made mistakes, but recovered from them and grew stronger.

 5. Your biggest problems are often in your head.

-Human beings become really quite remarkable when they start thinking that they can do great things, right now, without the need for anything more.
-When you gain trust in yourself and the present moment, you have discovered the first secret of success.
-Often finding your way is not about going somewhere new; it’s about seeing familiar ground in new ways.
+Human beings become quite remarkable when they start thinking that they can do great things, right now, without needing anything more.
+When you gain trust in yourself and the present moment, you have discovered the first secret of growth and success.
+Because finding your way is not about going somewhere new every second; it’s about seeing familiar ground in new ways.
 Once you do, you will realize the only difference between stumbling blocks and stepping stones is how you use them.
 (Read The Last Lecture.)

 6. Long-term happiness cannot be bought; it must be earned.

 Whatever you do, don’t completely sacrifice your life for your livelihood.
 Enjoy the gifts money can’t buy.
-Promise yourself that you will stay true to your loves, your values, and your purpose.
+Promise yourself that you will stay true to your loves, your values, and your purpose through thick and thin.
 Let your heart and mind work as one.
 Do what it takes so that one day, many moons from now, you can look back at your life, take one final breath, and crack an honest smile.

-If you take every insult or rude slur of your fellow human beings personally, you will be offended for the rest of your life.
+If you take every insult or rude remark personally, you will be offended for the rest of your life.
 One of the most freeing things we learn in life is that we don’t have to agree with everyone, everyone doesn’t have to agree with us, and that’s OK.
 As Bruce Lee once said, “I’m not in this world to live up to your expectations and you’re not in this world to live up to mine.”
 Live by this quote.
-Don’t let the opinions of others make you forget it.
+Don’t let the opinions of others make you forget.

-It takes a long time to learn how to NOT judge yourself through someone else’s eyes, but once you do the world is yours for the taking.
+It takes a long time to learn how to NOT judge yourself through someone else’s eyes, but once you do the world is yours to explore freely.
 We have all been placed on this earth to discover our own life, and we will never be happy or successful if we try to live someone else’s idea of it.
 So give up worrying too much about what others think of you.
 And note to self: Taking a step back to gracefully walk away from situations that threaten your peace of mind, values, morals, or self-worth, is almost always a healthy and necessary step forward.

-8. You are better off without some people you care about.
+8. You are better off without some people.